AlKhateebKhaled/AlKhateebKhaled/README.md

 ## 🎉 Fun Facts
 - I’m a huge football fan and support **Inter Milan**. ⚽️
-- When I'm not coding, I love playing video games 🎮, watching series 🎥, and playing football with friends! 🏃‍♂️
-- I’m always excited about trying new technology or tools to improve my development workflow.
+- When I'm not coding, I love playing video games 🎮, watching series 🎥, and playing football with friends! 🏃‍♂️ I’m always excited about trying new technology or tools to improve my development workflow! 🚀

 ## 🌍 Find Me